 Other interesting fitness tracking features in this hybrid smartwatch are wellness monitoring tools, like a relaxation timer, stress tracking (to help manage your stress), and REM sleep monitoring.

 It tracks calories burned, daily steps, intensity minutes, heart rate, and VO2 max to keep you on your fitness goals.
-Since weightlifting is also rugged work, this one is durable and can withstand a fair share of scrapes and bumps.
+Drawing from our experience, since weightlifting is also rugged work, this one is durable and can withstand a fair share of scrapes and bumps.

 You don’t even have to compromise style for function as this one comes in a sophisticated design.
 Overall, the Garmin Vivomove HR is truly made to help you feel and look good!